Available flutes

 The flutes below are currently available unless otherwise stated.
 Note: flutes marked UNDER OFFER have been sent out but I am still waiting the approval from the customer that the flute suits them; if the flute is returned, it will be put back on this page again.
 Please make sure you refresh this page after it has re-loaded so you get the up-to-date situation and not an old page loaded from a cache.

 Each flute is made to the same exacting standards and quality as all the custom ones I have made over the past 21 years.
 Each is unique and handcrafted on my guiding principles that the quality of the sound of the flute is paramount, as is the voicing, how responsive and expressive the flute is, how easy it is to play, and how it's energies work with player and listeners.
-I am for the moment only making blocks from my basic list of standard blocks (see the Artwork and Blocks page), simply because much of the lung and throat health-related problems came in part from hours spent carving intricate custom blocks, which, enjoyable as it is, no amount of industrial mask and dust extraction systems can ever wholly mitigate.
+With one exception below, I am for the moment only making blocks from my basic list of standard blocks (see the Artwork and Blocks page), simply because much of the lung and throat health-related problems came in part from hours spent carving intricate custom blocks, which, enjoyable as it is, no amount of industrial mask and dust extraction systems can ever wholly mitigate.
 However, I will hopefully come back to full custom flutes very soon.

 I have given a basic description of each instrument below, and a main image which, when clicked, will open a gallery of images in a separate viewer.
 I have also included a brief three-section sound clip of each flute: the first section is'dry' (as it might sound in a carpeted room), the second is 'wet' (with added reverberation), and the third has a simple orchestral backing so anyone thinking of recording with it will have an idea of how it might sound.
-For flutes with two blocks, the opening part of each of the first two sections demonstrates the clear-sounding block and the latter the breathier block.
 I am no great flute player and the recordings here are quite basic; however, several of the orchestral pieces will be full length on my forthcoming second CD, Swans (the first CD is available here.)
 If you are undecided on choosing a key and wish to hear the full range of keys and voices, just go to the Hear the Flutes page.
+All SVF flutes respond to the slightest breath so playing is completely relaxed.
+All flutes below are tuned at 440Hz (A) unless otherwise stated.

 Each instrument comes with a serial numbered authentication card that details the flute's wood origins and energies, it's sound and playing characteristics, and a full set of playing hole tuning charts.
 A fleece flute sleeve and a Starter Pack of tutorial and information sheets are included.
-Flutes are sent by Royal Mail Special Delivery; packing and shipping usually works out at around £10-15 for UK mainland postal areas.
+Flutes are sent by Royal Mail Special Delivery; packing and shipping usually works out at around £12 for UK mainland postal areas.
 Overseas shipments are priced according to customer location, but please be aware all flutes are sent out with insurance and tracking, and for some overseas countries this can be a significant addition to the cost.
 In the event of a flute proving unsuitable, it should be returned within 10 days in its original condition (customer pays return postage, flute must be tracked and insured).

 If you are interested in one of the flutes below, please email me on dc@secondvoiceflutes.co.uk and we can take it from there.
 I will gladly supply more information and answer queries if necessary.
 If you want to send me your handprints (for details on doing this see the Contact and Ordering page), I can advise you on whether the hole spacing on your chosen flute should be comfortable for you to play.